abrehob/Personal_Projects/README.md

 # Project Summaries

 Below are quick descriptions of each of my personal projects.
-More detail for each project is provided with the README file within its respective folder.
+More detail for each project is provided in the README file within its respective folder.

 ### Smash Ultimate Research
 (Pending) In this Python project, I record and analyze data related to the opponents we face when playing Super Smash Bros.
 Ultimate online.
 I answer questions such as, "What are the most commonly picked characters?" and "What characters are the toughest to beat?"